 (4) Subsection (3) does not apply where the Minister determines that there are significant educational, economic or social reasons for not complying with that subsection.

-57. Consultation
+57. Consultation requirements before s.
+56 power exercised

 (1) If the Minister proposes to amalgamate 2 or more government schools or to close any government school permanently, the Minister is to consult with —